 What Is a Good 400m Time?
 Benchmarks by Age and Level

-What is a good 400m time?
-That question sounds simple until you realize the answer changes completely depending on whether you’re a 19-year-old sprinter, a 47-year-old masters runner, or someone who just started training six months ago and ran a hard lap for the first time.
+400m times have gotten complicated with all the conflicting benchmarks flying around.
+Ask ten different coaches what counts as “good” and you’ll get ten different answers — usually without any mention of age, training history, or context.
 I ran my first timed 400m on a crumbling track behind a community college — 74 seconds, gasping, legs completely gone by the 200m mark — and had absolutely no idea if that was decent or embarrassing.
-Turns out it depends entirely on the reference point.
+Turns out the answer changes completely depending on whether you’re a 19-year-old sprinter, a 47-year-old masters runner, or someone who just started training six months ago.
 This article gives you actual benchmarks organized by age group and performance level so you can stop guessing and start training with real targets.

 400m Benchmarks for Men by Age Group

 A few things worth noting here.
 The 20–29 bracket represents peak physiological capacity for most men — fastest absolute times, best neuromuscular efficiency.
 The drop from that peak is gradual through the 30s, then becomes more pronounced past 45.
 A man running 65 seconds at age 55 is performing at a level that, age-graded, compares favorably to a 55-second run at age 25.
-The WMA age factor tables make this explicit, and it’s genuinely useful for motivation.
+The WMA age factor tables make this explicit.
+Genuinely useful for motivation, honestly — especially when you’re staring at a time that looks slow on paper but isn’t slow at all.

 400m Benchmarks for Women by Age Group

-Women’s benchmarks are presented here entirely against women’s performance data — not as a comparison to men’s times.
-The physiological demands are identical: the 400m is still a brutal one-lap sprint that taxes lactate systems and neuromuscular power to the same relative degree.
-The absolute times differ, but the effort level at each tier is equivalent.
+Women’s benchmarks here are drawn entirely against women’s performance data — not against men’s times.
+The physiological demands are identical: one brutal lap that taxes lactate systems and neuromuscular power to the same relative degree.
+Absolute times differ, but effort level at each tier is equivalent.

-Probably should have opened with this section, honestly — a lot of women who start track training use men’s times as a benchmark and immediately feel discouraged.
-Don’t.
+Probably should have opened with this section, honestly.
+A lot of women who start track training use men’s times as a reference point and immediately feel discouraged.
+Don’t make my mistake — I did exactly that when I first started timing friends at local track nights, and the comparisons were useless at best and demoralizing at worst.
 A 72-second 400m for a woman in her 20s is a genuinely solid recreational time.
-A sub-63 second run in that age group is competitive by any reasonable standard.
-Women’s masters records in the 400m are some of the most impressive performances in all of track — the 60+ WMA world records hover around 68–70 seconds, which requires real speed endurance training.
+Sub-63 seconds in that age group is competitive by any reasonable standard.
+Women’s masters records in the 400m are some of the most impressive performances in all of track — the 60+ WMA world records hover around 68–70 seconds, which requires real, dedicated speed endurance training.

 What Separates Good From Great at 400m

-The 400m is the most physiologically demanding single-lap event in track and field.
-Unlike a pure 100m sprint, you can’t simply rely on phosphocreatine energy systems for the whole distance.
+But what is the 400m, really?
+In essence, it’s one brutal lap.
+But it’s much more than that — it’s the most physiologically punishing single-lap event in track and field.
+Unlike a pure 100m sprint, phosphocreatine systems alone won’t carry you the distance.
 Unlike an 800m, there’s no room for patience or tactical positioning.
-You run hard from the gun, and somewhere around the 200m mark your body starts screaming at you to slow down.
+You run hard from the gun.
+Somewhere around the 200m mark your body starts screaming at you to slow down.

-Trained by years of watching 400m runners fall apart in the final straight, coaches describe the last 100m as the “hurt locker” — the point where lactic acid accumulation, central nervous system fatigue, and deceleration collide simultaneously.
-What separates a 58-second runner from a 68-second runner isn’t just speed.
+Coaches who’ve spent years watching 400m runners fall apart in the final straight describe the last 100m as the “hurt locker” — lactic acid accumulation, central nervous system fatigue, and deceleration all colliding at once.
+What separates a 58-second runner from a 68-second runner isn’t just raw speed.
 It’s how well they manage that collision.
+That’s what makes the 400m endearing to us track obsessives — it’s one of the few events that genuinely cannot be faked.

 Speed Endurance

 Speed endurance is the capacity to maintain near-maximal velocity for longer than your sprint mechanics naturally allow.
 A beginner loses 15–20% of their top speed in the final 150m.
 A well-trained 400m runner loses 6–8%.
 That gap — roughly 10 seconds on a single lap — is almost entirely trainable.
-Extended sprint intervals at 85–95% effort (runs of 150m–300m with full recovery) build exactly this quality.
+Extended sprint intervals at 85–95% effort — runs of 150m to 300m with full recovery between them — build exactly this quality.
+Nothing fancy.
+Just uncomfortable work done consistently.

 Lactate Threshold and Clearance

-The 400m sits at an uncomfortable crossroads: too long to be purely anaerobic, too short to rely on aerobic metabolism.
-Elite 400m runners have unusually high lactate clearance rates — their muscles buffer and recycle lactate faster than average runners.
+The 400m sits at an uncomfortable crossroads: too long to be purely anaerobic, too short to lean on aerobic metabolism.
+Elite 400m runners apparently have unusually high lactate clearance rates — their muscles buffer and recycle lactate faster than the average runner’s do.
 Tempo work at 10K effort and lactate threshold intervals (6–8 x 400m at controlled pace with 90-second rest) train this system directly.
+Boring to describe.
+Effective to run.

 Pacing Distribution

 This one surprises people.
-The fastest 400m runners in the world run their second 200m only about 1.5–2 seconds slower than their first 200m.
-Recreational runners often run their first 200m 6–8 seconds faster than their second.
-That’s a catastrophic pacing error, and it costs seconds.
-A 70-second runner running 32/38 splits could probably run 67–68 seconds with even 34/35 splits and the same fitness level.
+The fastest 400m runners in the world run their second 200m only about 1.5–2 seconds slower than their first.
+Recreational runners often run their first 200m a full 6–8 seconds faster than their second.
+Catastrophic pacing error — costs real seconds.
+A 70-second runner going 32/38 splits could probably run 67–68 seconds with even 34/35 splits and identical fitness.
+Same legs, better decisions.

 Why Age Context Matters

-A 45-year-old man running 65 seconds for 400m has a WMA age-graded score of approximately 78–80% — that’s genuinely strong performance.
+A 45-year-old man running 65 seconds for 400m carries a WMA age-graded score of approximately 78–80%.
+That’s genuinely strong performance.
 The same time for a 20-year-old is solidly recreational.
-Age-grading exists precisely because the physiological cost of holding 400m race pace increases with age, and the benchmarks in the tables above reflect that.
+Age-grading exists precisely because the physiological cost of holding 400m race pace increases with age — the benchmarks in the tables above reflect that reality.
 A 65-second 400m at 45 deserves more credit than a first glance suggests.
+Significantly more, actually.

 How to Use These Benchmarks for Training

 Find your current time in the tables.
 Then look one column to the right — that’s your next target tier.
-The gap between tiers is usually 6–10 seconds, which sounds small but requires deliberate, specific work to close.
+The gap between tiers is usually 6–10 seconds, which sounds modest but requires deliberate, specific work to close.
+Here’s what that looks like in practice.

 Moving from 78 Seconds to 70 Seconds

 This is a common and achievable jump for recreational runners in their 30s and 40s.
-I made roughly this improvement over about 14 weeks using a pretty basic structure, adding one track session per week to an existing 4-day running base.
+I made roughly this improvement over about 14 weeks — one track session added per week to an existing 4-day running base, nothing more complicated than that.
 Here’s what actually moves the needle:

-• Speed work — once per week: 6–8 x 200m at target 400m race pace with 3-minute full recovery.
+- Speed work — once per week: 6–8 x 200m at target 400m race pace with 3-minute full recovery.
 Not hard enough to collapse, hard enough that the last two reps feel genuinely difficult.
-Recovery matters — short rest defeats the purpose.
+Recovery matters — short rest defeats the purpose entirely.

-• Lactate threshold runs — once per week: 20–25 minutes at comfortably hard pace (you can speak a sentence but not hold a conversation).
-This builds the aerobic base that keeps the second 200m from falling apart.
+- Lactate threshold runs — once per week: 20–25 minutes at comfortably hard pace (you can speak a sentence but not hold a conversation).
+This builds the aerobic base that keeps the second 200m from falling apart completely.

-• One longer speed endurance session — every 10 days: 3–4 x 300m at 95% effort with 5-minute full recovery.
+- One longer speed endurance session — every 10 days: 3–4 x 300m at 95% effort with 5-minute full recovery between each.
 These are uncomfortable.
 That’s the point.

-• Pacing practice: Deliberately run 200m time trials and note your 100m split.
+- Pacing practice: Deliberately run 200m time trials and note your 100m split.
 You want the first 100m to feel controlled — like you’re holding back slightly.
 Most runners who go out at full effort die before 300m.
+Every single time.

 Specific Session — The 400m Pyramid

 One session I’ve found genuinely useful for bridging between recreational and competitive times: run 200m, rest 2 minutes, run 300m, rest 3 minutes, run 400m at race effort, rest 4 minutes, then 300m and 200m back down.
-Total volume is 1400m of quality work.
-The pyramid builds into race distance and then lets you practice finishing strong when already fatigued — which is exactly the skill the 400m demands.
+Total volume — 1,400m of quality work.
+The pyramid builds into race distance and then forces you to practice finishing strong when already fatigued.
+That’s exactly the skill the 400m demands.
+You’re not just training fitness; you’re training the specific experience of suffering through the back straight.

 Don’t Skip the Easy Days

-My mistake in the first training cycle I ever did for the 400m was treating every run as a quality run.
-Showed up to my Thursday easy run and turned it into a tempo effort because I felt good.
-Arrived at Saturday’s track session with legs that had nothing left.
-Easy days at genuinely easy pace (conversational, 65–70% max heart rate) are where recovery and adaptation happen.
-Sprint training without recovery is just accumulated fatigue.
+Don’t make my mistake.
+In the first training cycle I ever did for the 400m, I treated every run as a quality run — showed up to Thursday’s easy session and turned it into a tempo effort because I felt good.
+Arrived at Saturday’s track session with legs that had absolutely nothing left.
+Easy days at genuinely easy pace — conversational, 65–70% max heart rate — are where recovery and adaptation actually happen.
+Sprint training without recovery is just accumulated fatigue with a training log attached to it.

 Reassess Every Four Weeks

 Run a timed 400m effort every three to four weeks.
 Not necessarily a full race — a hard solo time trial on a measured track works fine.
-A $30 Garmin Forerunner 55 or any GPS watch with lap function handles this easily.
+While you won’t need a full race setup with officials and a starting gun, you will need a handful of basic tools: a measured 400m track, a GPS watch or phone with a lap timer, and someone to yell your 200m split at you if possible.
+A $30 Garmin Forerunner 55 handles this easily.
 Note the time, compare it to the tables, and adjust your training emphasis accordingly.
 If your second 200m split is falling apart by more than 4 seconds, focus on speed endurance.
-If your overall time is stuck but your splits feel even, the ceiling may be raw speed — add more short acceleration work (60–80m sprints from a standing start).
+If your overall time is stuck but your splits feel even, the ceiling is probably raw speed — add more short acceleration work, 60–80m sprints from a standing start on a straight.

 The 400m rewards honest, consistent work more than almost any other track event.
-The benchmarks exist to tell you where you are — not where you’re limited to.
+These benchmarks exist to tell you where you are right now — not where you’re permanently limited to.
 Most recreational runners who train specifically for this distance improve their times by 8–12 seconds within a single season.
 That’s movement across an entire tier in the tables above.
+One focused season.
+Entirely possible.

 Stay in the loop